Metadrop/behat-contexts/README.md

 This context provides waiting time after defined steps, and extra waiting steps.

 Waiting steps - Sometimes steps are running faster than our site, if this is the case you can delay them a few seconds.
-Don't abuse of this functionality, if Behat is running slow maybe there is a performance global site issue that needs to be solved first!
+Don't abuse this functionality, if Behat is running slow maybe there is a performance global site issue that needs to be solved first!

 #### Steps

     - Then I wait for :seconds second(s)
-      Step wait a defined seconds before execute next step.
+      Step waits for a defined number of seconds before executing the next step.

 #### Configure some waiting time before execute next step

-Set on `behat.yml` step action with wait time in seconds before execute next step.
+Set in `behat.yml` the step action with wait time in seconds before executing the next step.

 ##### Configuration
 ```